Bicycle culture in East Africa revolves around imported Indian and Chinese single-speed bikes.

 In some towns, they even decorate their taxis.
 Extra reflectors, mirrors, horns and even mudflaps are attached in the hope of attracting more clientele.

-For both of us, our favorite part of traveling through Africa was meeting fellow cyclists.
+For both of us, our favorite part of traveling by bike through Africa was meeting fellow cyclists.
 Many of them spoke English and they made it special!

 For Paul, there was a small downside.
 If he was cyling in front of me, they would berate him.“You’re not taking proper care of your wife!”
 And, “You should keep an eye on her.”
 If he was behind, they laughed and told him, “What!?
 You can’t even keep up with her?”